gregnrobinson/blinkstick-ansible/README.md

 ansible-playbook main.yaml -t base-config

 # Or... pass the brightness and color inline using extra vars
-nsible-playbook main.yaml -t base-config -e color=cyan -e brightness=50
+ansible-playbook main.yaml -t base-config -e color=cyan -e brightness=50

 # Turn all the Blinksticks off.
 (Useful for nighttime when you want to sleep.
 Use a cron to turn off automatically.)
 ansible-playbook main.yaml -t off